Cordillera del Paine: Torres del Paine National Park and Biosphere Reserve (Chile)

 Deciduous Magellan Forest: all the tree and shrub communities in this community belong to this ecosystem, where Lenga (Nothofagus pumilio) is the dominating species.

-Patagonian Steppe: to be found in the plains and plateau-like formations, with a semi-arid cold climate and rainfall of up to 400 mm (16 in) per year.
+Patagonian Steppe: to be found in the plains and plateau-like formations, with a cold semi-arid climate and rainfall of up to 400 mm (16 in) per year.
 Here perennial medium to low-height grass communities is to be found, growing in ditch-like depressions.

 Andean Desert: corresponds to a zone where vegetation only develops up to a height of 1,500 m (4,900 ft), with cover ranging from 30% to 0% due to the extreme climatic conditions and the altitude.
-Some of the flora is exclusive to the Biosphere Reserve and the Province of Ultima Esperanza, with Adesmia campestris as a rare and exclusive species.
+Some flora is exclusive to the Biosphere Reserve and the Province of Ultima Esperanza, with Adesmia campestris as a rare and exclusive species.

 There are about 106 species of birds, some of which are endangered, such as Coscoroba Swan (Coscoroba coscoroba) and Darwin-Nandu (Pterocnemia pennata).